Trimming Videos

 1. Scrub to the desired position using the playhead

-2. Click the Set to Playhead button (arrow icon) next to the In or Out timecode box
+2. In the Trim Settings panel, click the Set to Playhead button (arrow icon) next to the In or Out timecode box

 3. The corresponding trim handle will snap to the playhead position